khalid-hussain/shaheen/chap19.md

 on the fourth of the next lunar month.
 You must be surprised as to why the court has given them so much time.
 At night if I had told you the reason then you would have suspected me even more.
-To get a time for a month I had to promise Ferdinand that if Badr Bin Mughira is alive then I will present him in front one you under one pretext or another.
+To get a time for a month I had to promise Ferdinand that if Badr bin Mughira is alive then I will present him in front one you under one pretext or another.
 I had also promised him that I will create schism in the ranks of the mujahideen.
 Against this, Ferdinand promised to save the lives of Rabia and Angela.